NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_parallel.md

+!!! warning
-**WARNING:** The entire expression is sent to the worker process before anything in the expression is executed.
+    The entire expression is sent to the worker process before anything in the expression is executed.
 This can cause performance issues if we need a small part of a big object or array.

 ```julia